 Skilled nursing care helps with medical needs including rehab therapies, medication management, IV therapy, memory care, wound care, medication management, pain management, and more.
 Care is administered by our nursing staff.

-What is long-term care?
-Long-term care is for those who need permanent full-time care with daily activities like bathing, dressing, eating, moving from one place to another, hygiene, etc. Long-term care is usually provided in a Skilled Nursing Facility (SNF) like Ingleside Skilled Nursing.
+Long-term care is for those who need permanent full-time care with daily activities like bathing, dressing, eating, moving from one place to another, hygiene, etc. Long-term care is usually provided in a skilled nursing facility (SNF) like Ingleside Communities.

 Do you offer 24-hour nursing care?

-Our skilled nursing and long-term care facility provides on-site nurses 24-hours a day.
+- Skilled nursing and long-term care facility provides on-site nurses 24-hours a day.

-Our residential care apartments have 24-hour access to our skilled nursing staff for emergencies.
+- Residential care apartments have 24-hour access to our skilled nursing staff for emergencies.

-At each of our facilities, along with a completed Admission Application, a Medical History and Examination form, including admitting orders by a physician is required prior to admission.
+At each of our facilities, along with a completed admission application, a medical history and examination form, including admitting orders by a physician is required prior to admission.
 Additionally, each patient, resident and tenant is screened for tuberculosis by their physician and the results submitted to Ingleside Communities.

 Prior to admission, our nurses, social workers and care team work together to assess your current health, review your medical history and your personal needs to determine what level of care you may need.
 At admission, the care team works with you to confirm how we can best meet your needs.
 They will ask you about your preferences and your normal routines to develop a care plan just for you.

 The cost to live at our facilities varies so please call us.
 Each of our three living options have varying levels of care.
 Our Admissions and Administrative staff will help you understand your options prior to move-in.
 There are limitations depending on your care needs, however we do accept Medicare, Medicaid, HMOs, Medicare replacements, long-term insurance and private pay.

-Will my fees change?
 From time to time, Ingleside Communities may need to change the fees charged.
 This may be a result of changes in the services provided or an increase in our costs.
-Residents and Tenants will be notified in advance of fee increases.
+Residents will be notified in advance of fee increases.

 At each of our facilities, we have several activities, outings and events that vary week to week.
 We include activities for those with dementia including Alzheimer's Disease.
 They are determined by season and are designed by our activities staff to engage mind, body and spirit.
 In addition to in-house games, crafts, music, exercise classes and special events, we regularly plan fun activities out in the community such as lunch outings, scenic rides, shopping, or other engaging activities.
 There’s always something to look forward to!
-View our Activity Calendar
+View our activity calendar here.

 At all of our facilities, we emphasize choice.
 We offer 3 unique entrees featured at each of our daily meals, plus offer an “alternative menu” for for those with a difference preference.
 Snacks are available anytime to residents at our skilled nursing facility.

 Can I bring my own things from home?
 Yes!

-Skilled Nursing Facility: Whether you come for a long-term or short-term rehab stay, you are welcome to bring items of comfort for your room.
+Nursing home: Whether you come for a long-term or short-term rehab stay, you are welcome to bring items of comfort for your room.
 We do provide you with the basic furniture including a bed, dresser, chair, etc. We always encourage residents to make their room as comfortable as possible including personal pictures, bedspreads, etc.

 Comfortable clothes, athletic shoes, pajamas, a robe, slippers, personal grooming items and anything you might want on a daily basis.
 We typically take care of laundering your clothing, however your family is welcome to handle it if you prefer.
 We have movies to watch and activities you can choose to participate in while you’re not in therapy, or you can bring your own entertainment.
 Wifi internet is available in common areas of the buildings.

 Is transportation available for doctor appointments?

-Ingleside: For health purposes, the resident is responsible for transportation to and from appointments as needed if their physician of choice does not make scheduled visits to Ingleside.
+Nursing Home: For health purposes, the resident is responsible for transportation to and from appointments as needed if their physician of choice does not make scheduled visits to Ingleside.
 If family is unable to provide this transportation, Ingleside staff will make the necessary transportation arrangements and the cost will be the responsibility of the resident.

-Are visiting hours restricted?
 We welcome visitors and work with families and friends to visit their loved ones at a time that works best for them.
 To honor quiet hours and our individuals' privacy, we encourage visiting hours between 9 am and 7 pm.
 To keep the building secure, doors are locked at 10 pm, but entry is available via a doorbell.

-Do you allow pets?
 We don’t allow pets to live at Ingleside Communities, however we welcome currently vaccinated pets to visit.
 Occasionally, we have therapy pets that come in to visit with residents who are interested.
 Pet visits are always a highlight for staff and residents alike.

 We work with each family to support their needs as best we can, including accommodating urgent admissions.
 Residents and tenants receive a full care assessment prior to moving in, which helps our care team develop an individualized care plan.
 In some cases, a new admission can occur in as little as a few hours.

-How do I arrange a tour?
 Touring our facilities is the best way to get a true feel for what life would be at Ingleside Communities, please call us for a personalized tour.
 During your visit, we’ll talk with you about your personal circumstances and how we can best meet your individual needs.
 For a tour of the nursing home, call 608-470-4006; for assisted living including memory care, call 608-470-4053.
 Or contact us through our Contact form.